 <params> ... <cert-validation socks-server-url="socks://fw.example.com:1080"> <ldap-server address="ldap.example.com" port="389" /> <ocsp-responder validity-period="60" url="https://ca.example.com/ocsp-1" /> <cert-cache-file file="/var/cert-cache.dat" /> <crl-auto-update update-before="30" minimum-interval="600" /> <crl-prefetch interval="1800" url="http://ca.example.com/default.crl" /> <dod-pki enable="no" /> <ca-certificate name="exa-ca1" file="/etc/ssh2/exa-ca1.crt" /> </cert-validation> </params>

 You can define several CA certificates by using several

 ca-certificateelements.
 The server will accept only certificates issued by the defined CA(s).
 Only the

-elements are mandatory, all other configuration items featured above are just examples that may be used as needed.
+ca-certificateelements are mandatory, all other configuration items featured above are just examples that may be used as needed.